 Nursing Interventions and Rationales for Decreased Cardiac Output

-The following are the therapeutic nursing interventions for a decreased cardiac output which you can use for writing your nursing care plans (NCP):
+The following are the therapeutic nursing interventions to manage a client with decreased cardiac output and for developing a nursing care plan:

 1. For patients with increased preload, limit fluids and sodium as ordered.